TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/networking/enet_layer2_multi_channel.md

 \cond SOC_AM64X || SOC_AM243X

 The Multi-channel example illustrates the usage of multiple channels of UDMA.
-The application creates two independent TX and RX channels each, one for L2 echo server and the second for TimeSync PTP stack.
+The application creates two independent TX and RX channels, one for L2 echo server and the second for TimeSync PTP stack.

 \endcond